csound-plugins/csound-plugins/docs/index.md

 * [uniqinstance](opcodes/uniqinstance.md): Return an fractional instrument number which is not in use
 * [atstop](opcodes/atstop.md): Schedule an instrument at the end of the current instrument
 * [accum](opcodes/accum.md): Simple accumulator of scalar values
+* [frac2int](opcodes/frac2int.md): Convert the fractional part of a number into an integer